GuilhermeGSousa/game-base-2D/README.md

 ## Install :computer:
 -----------
 This repo uses Godot 4.1 and above!
-If Godot 4.1 hasn't yet released when reading this, you will need to build Godot from source.

 Simply fork this repo and start working on your game!
 Some sample scenes are available under `scenes/samples`.